Compare Pet Insurance

 What exactly your pet is or isn’t covered for will be outlined in your policy documents.

-Is dental care covered under pet insurance?
+What can dental care cover on my pet insurance?

 Dental care isn’t included as standard on many pet insurance policies, but it may be available for additional cost or as a separate policy.
 Dental care may cover: